-- Check that you are granted to use the ‘modbus features’ in the current configuration.
-For a brand new TapNPass, the initial configuration allows an ‘anonymous’ login to use either Modbus or the Serial communication.
-You can also try to log as admin (password ‘admin’), on the sidemenu:
+- Check that you are authorized to use the ‘modbus features’ in the current configuration.
+For a brand new TapNPass, the initial configuration allows an ‘anonymous’ login to use either Modbus or Serial communication.
+You can also try to log as admin (password ‘admin’) on the sidemenu:

-The terminal utility is a simple terminal that allow to send a command or to display the stream of received characters. you can navigate to the “Terminal” utility through the sidemenu.
+The Terminal utility is a simple terminal that sends a command or displays the stream of received characters.

 The Terminal page offers few buttons:

-- At the upper right corner, the settings button allows to specify the input/display parameters.
+- In the upper-right corner, the settings button specifies input/display parameters.

 - Data format: read and write as hexadecimal bytes, or using ASCII

-- At the upper left corner, besides the menu button, you can clear the terminal view (care as it deletes the prior messages)
+- In the upper-left corner, beside the menu button, you can clear the terminal view (take care as it deletes prior messages).

-- At the bottom, there is the “Data Input” field and the send button.
+- In the bottom, there is the “Data Input” field and the send button.

-This page shows some informations about the Tap and its target (see below)
+This page shows some information about the Tap and its target (see below)